hi-im-phillip/spring-cert-prep/README.md

 java.io.OutPutStream, java.io.Writer - allows to create raw response as exposed by the Servlet API

-HttpEntity<B> - container object that exposes request headers and body, body is converted with usage of HttpMessageConverter
+HttpEntity - container object that exposes request headers and body, body is converted with usage of HttpMessageConverter

 java.util.Map, org.springframework.ui.Model, org.springframework.ui.ModelMap - used to expose data to templates as part of view rendering